Featured Story, Part Three of a Three-part Series

 While Butler and SIF have remained largely unresponsive to local press inquiries amid Rep. Gabbard's national political rise, former Butler disciples have grown increasingly vocal about negative experiences, and mainland reporters have begun to ask questions.

-Gabbard’s political supporters – including those hoping she’ll make a 2020 U.S. Presidential run – argue that her relationship with Butler will prove no more politically significant than Barack Obama’s relationship with his former pastor, Jeremiah Wright, proved.
-Reporter Kelefa Sanneh, who has explored both relationships in articles for The New Yorker, wrote in his recent Gabbard profile piece, “But Wright represented only a small slice of Obama’s life, whereas Gabbard’s life would be unrecognizable without Butler’s influence.”
+Gabbard's political supporters – including those hoping she'll make a 2020 U.S. Presidential run – argue that her relationship with Butler will prove no more politically significant than Barack Obama's relationship with his former pastor, Jeremiah Wright, proved.
+Reporter Kelefa Sanneh, who has explored both relationships in articles for The New Yorker, wrote in his Nov.
+2017 profile piece on Gabbard, "But Wright represented only a small slice of Obama's life, whereas Gabbard's life would be unrecognizable without Butler's influence."

 Rick Alan Ross, who runs the New Jersey-based Cult Education Institute (CEI), says he rarely receives complaints about leaders of Hindu-based organizations, but he has received many complaints about Butler.
 CEI's discussion thread on Butler and SIF contains significantly more posts than other threads, and the discussion has been ongoing for 14 years.